polterguy/polterguy.github.io/tutorials/auth/index.md

 > DO NOT IMPLEMENT YOUR OWN AUTH!

 Even if you've got the skills to do it correctly, you highly unlikely will be given the _time_ from your manager to do it correctly.
+And unless you do it _correctly_, there are a million things that can go wrong!
+Auth is the _heart_ of your software, and if _one_ part of it is incorrectly implemented, you basically _have no auth_!

 ## Wrapping up